scanback/Publications/content/British_middle_class_distribution_2025.md

 ![British Middle Class Map](https://github.com/scanback/publications/blob/1695e4b4012637fb8940e8a3504fe1ab9882b54d/content/assets/images/tellusant-british-middle-class-distribution-2025-map.svg)

-The map shows what most people already think they know: that London and the southeast overwhelm the rest of the country in absolute and relative prosperity.
+The map shows what most people already may know: that London and the southeast overwhelm the rest of the country in absolute and relative prosperity.
 However, I bet the magnitudes are unknown by most.

 I did this because I am working on a small piece on English football economics, and this dataset feeds into this.
 In general, a dataset like this comes alive when combined with other data.
 Without combining with other data, it is interesting.
 When combined, it becomes useful.